biswa1612/languageDetector/README.md

 # languageDetector
-Contains a few bugs, not really maintained;
+Contains a few bugs, not really maintained<br />
 Still trying to improve it